SalomePlatform/adao/doc/en/ref_assimilation_keywords.rst

 List of commands and keywords for data assimilation or optimisation case
 ------------------------------------------------------------------------

-We summarize here all the commands available to describe a calculation case by avoiding the particularities of each algorithm.
+We summarize here all the commands and keywords available to describe a calculation case, by avoiding the particularities of each algorithm.
 It is therefore a common inventory of commands.

-The set of commands for an data assimilation or optimisation case is related to the description of a calculation case, that is a *Data Assimilation* procedure or an *Optimization* procedure.
+The set of commands for an data assimilation or optimisation case is related to the description of a calculation case, that is a *Data Assimilation* procedure (chosen  in graphical user interface by the command "*ASSIMILATION_STUDY*"), a *Reduction Method* procedure (chosen  in graphical user interface by the command "*REDUCTION_STUDY*") or an *Optimization* procedure (chosen  in graphical user interface by the command "*OPTIMIZATION_STUDY*").

-The first term describes the choice between calculation or checking.
-In the graphical interface, each of the three types of calculation, individually more oriented to *data assimilation*, *optimization methods* or *methods with reduction* (some algorithms are simultaneously in various categories), is imperatively indicated by one of these commands:
+All the possible terms, nested or not, are listed by alphabetical order.
+They are not required for all the algorithms.
+The commands or keywords available are the following

+.. include:: snippets/AlgorithmParameters.rst

 .. include:: snippets/ASSIMILATION_STUDY.rst

-.. include:: snippets/OPTIMIZATION_STUDY.rst

-.. include:: snippets/REDUCTION_STUDY.rst

-The nested terms are sorted in alphabetical order.
-They are not necessarily required for all algorithms.
-The various commands are the following:

-.. include:: snippets/AlgorithmParameters.rst

 .. include:: snippets/Background.rst